-In Cooperation issues, ACI Medellín fosters the establishment of international cooperation relations that strengthen the development commitments of the city, the Metropolitan Area and the region.
-We work with the authorities in improving the quality of life and human development of the inhabitants in the territory, through joint actions with international allies.
+ACI Medellín fosters the establishment of international alliances that strengthen the developmental goals for the city, the Metropolitan Area and the region.
+We work with the public administration in improving the quality of life and human development of the inhabitants of Medellin, specifically through joint actions with international allies.

 It reported 19.2%